gbroder24/body-and-mind/README.md

 + [ Youtube ](https://www.youtube.com/) for embedded videos.

 ## Testing
 Test scenarios for the Body and Mind website were created by the Full Stack Software Developer (Gary Broderick).
 The website was manually tested, validated and results recorded.
-User testing (by family an friends) was also executed.
+User testing (by family and friends) was also executed.

 ### Website Links
 The following test scenarios were executed on the websites links and results recorded: